FernandoGMorales/upgrade-test/README.md

 -I've decided to add integration tests, altough not required, but it's hard to provide quality without them.

-The app is in my GithubRepo:

-Buil the app, run tests, install artifacts, from /reservation (root path of the app)
+Build the app, run tests, install artifacts, from /reservation (root path of the app)
 1) mvn clean install

 Run the tests only